adloky/smalls/benoni-b-ss.md

 **6.Bb5+**

-This is White?s most testing move.
+This is White's most testing move.

 **6...Nc6**